 What I loved about The Plague and Dr Caim is the fact that it is so different than a lot of the pieces that arrive in the inbox, and you can feel the pride in that.
-It’s hard to retell a centuries old story in a new and elegant way, but The Plague and Dr Caim does so with an elegant ease.
+It’s hard to retell a centuries-old story in a new and elegant way, but The Plague and Dr Caim does so with elegant ease.
 A labour of love and passion, this graphic novel tackles a topic rarely rendered in art (because, y’know, it’s a bit grim) and makes it beautiful without removing the true nature of the events.

 Refreshingly different and charmingly absorbing, poignant and entertaining, The Plague and Dr Caim have so much to offer in so many ways.
 It’s a history lesson with a soul and a heart.
 This graphic novel personalises victims who have always been reduced to a figure of an unfathomable number.
 Throw out your textbooks and put this in classrooms instead – everyone who reads it will be better for it.